-How Nagarro developed the first ever native iOS/Android app in the US railroad industry.
+How Nagarro developed the first-ever native iOS/Android app in the US railroad industry.

-The client is an international transportation company offering a variety of rail, container shipping, intermodal, trucking and contract logistics services.
+The client is an international transportation company offering a variety of rail, container shipping, intermodal, trucking, and contract logistics services.
 They are known to be early adopters of technology in the industry and are much admired for it.

-Few years back, before anyone in the transportation industry was thinking about it, they realized the potential of mobile phones as a platform for B2C and B2E apps that the rapid advancement in smartphone technology was bringing in.
+A few years back, before anyone in the transportation industry was thinking about it, they realized the potential of mobile phones as a platform for B2C and B2E apps that the rapid advancement in smartphone technology was bringing in.
 They knew that it was only a matter of time before customers start demanding anytime-anywhere access to their business-critical applications.
 With a web portal for online shipment management already in place, they soon launched a mobile version.
 The customers however did not respond to it very well.

 What was the reason for low adoption?

 The mobile app that was created worked, but the platform had limitations and led to an experience that was not up to the client’s usual high standards.

 The client already knew that technologically, building a native mobile application was the only way to provide better performance.
 And that's when they partnered with Nagarro to reimagine the experience first.

 Initial analysis revealed that the problem wasn't a simple technology issue.
 Users had to work hard to perform simple tasks.
 Tracing rail cars for example involved memorizing the rail car IDs, or using post-its to jot down car numbers, and several back and forth clicks to get the job done.

 A core modernization team led by a seasoned User Experience Designer was set up to keep user advocacy central to all stages of app development.

 Customers and business users were asked what they wanted to do on the mobile and tasks and workflows were built for those specific functions.
 Here are a few illustrations.